MarketMansion’s sleek and simple English language presents its prices in Malaysian ringgits.

 If shared hosting isn’t sufficient for your needs, you can pick one of the Windows or Linux VPS packages that come with root access, SSH access, unlimited email accounts, ZPanel control panel, up to 1,000 GB monthly bandwidth, and 120 GB HDD space.

-Servers are housed in an advanced data center, in Cyberjaya, Malaysia.
-However, it’s disappointing that the 99% network uptime is way below the industry average.
+Servers are in an advanced data center located in Cyberjaya, Malaysia.
+However, it’s disappointing that the 99% network uptime falls way below the industry average.

 Pricing and Support